-- a) Expert Group members are those nominated by shippers and one representative from each transporter listed below: - National Grid Gas NTS - National Grid Distribution - Northern Gas Networks - Wales & West Utilities - Southern Gas Networks or Scotland Gas Networks - b) These experts will remain in place until they resign from the expert group, or their employing organisation informs the Joint Office that they are no longer their designated representative. - c) Nominations to join the expert group will be issued by the Joint Office on an annual basis, with sufficient lead time to ensure that additional members are in place to start at the beginning of the Gas Year. - d) Whilst each Transporter has the right nominate a member, xoserve has currently been appointed as an alternate to represent National Grid NTS and all DNs. xoserve is required to state, where appropriate, when it is speaking or acting on behalf of the Transporters in this capacity. - e) Attendance is open and xoserve, as the service provider, is invited to send one or more representatives for information purposes.
+- a) Expert Group members are those nominated by shippers and one representative from each transporter listed below: - National Grid Gas NTS - National Grid Distribution - Northern Gas Networks - Wales & West Utilities - Southern Gas Networks or Scotland Gas Networks - b) These experts will remain in place until they resign from the expert group, or their employing organisation informs the Joint Office that they are no longer their designated representative. - c) Nominations to join the expert group will be issued by the Joint Office on an annual basis, with sufficient lead time to ensure that additional members are in place to start at the beginning of the on

-0331: Demand Estimation Section H Changes to Processes and Responsibilities f) All meetings are chaired by the Joint Office, which also provides a secretary.
+Gas Year.

+- d) Whilst each Transporter has the right nominate a member, xoserve has currently been appointed as an alternate to represent National Grid NTS and all DNs. xoserve is required to state, where appropriate, when it is speaking or acting on behalf of the Transporters in this capacity. - e) Attendance is open and xoserve, as the service provider, is invited to send one or more representatives for information purposes. - f) All meetings are chaired by the Joint Office, which also provides a secretary.